-Wielding the hoe and strimming the edges are also great alternatives to a sweaty tone-up class in the gym.
+Wielding the hoe and strimming the edges of your lawn are great alternatives to a sweaty tone-up class in the gym.

-Hedge trimming helps shapes your biceps while raking, forking and mowing will all help to strengthen the arms and shoulders as well as toning the abdominal muscles.
+Hedge trimming helps shape your biceps while raking, forking and mowing will all help to strengthen the arms and shoulders as well as toning the abdominal muscles.

 Digging and squatting down to move or lift objects can help tone thighs and buttocks.